francistyron/50_Days_SQL_Challenge/README.md

 - Calculate running total salary for each employee over time
 - Calculate running attendance count for each employee
 - Calculate cumulative salary for each department over time

+## Day 26: SQL Tasks (Department Ranking & Salary Comparison)
+### Tasks Completed
+- Find rank of employees within each department based on salary
+- Compare each employee’s salary with their department average (Above Avg / Below Avg / Equal)
+- Find top 3 highest paid employees in each department
+- Find lowest salary employee in each department